department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 ## Post-Task Interview - 5 minutes

 - Excellent, this has all been so helpful.
 Just a few more questions for you before we wrap up.
 From this screen, talk me through how you would an application for a benefit you don't already have - education, home loan, something like that.
 - Our session today was focused on the learning center we are developing.
+Now that you have a better idea of the kinds of content within, what you think of the name ` Learning Center`?
-Where would you expect to have access to something like that on the website?
+- Where would you expect to have access to something like that on the website?
 - Tell me how you see the learning center different from overall site search.
 - If they didn't address the radio buttons above the search bar, get their perspective on that
 - Any questions for me?